Updated Summer 2020

-Thanks to Rick for pointing out Neris have recently brought out what they call hybrid IKs: the Smart and now the slimmer Smart Pro range of lengthy 1-, 2- and 3-seater IK with conventional inflatable side tubes, but incorporating an alloy ladder-frame floor plus cross ribs and long bow and stern pieces to give the kind of prow you can’t get with an all-air, non-DS IK.
+Thanks to Rick for pointing out Neris now have what they call hybrid IKs: the Smart and now the slimmer Smart Pro range of lengthy 1-, 2- and 3-seater IKs with conventional inflatable side tubes, but incorporating an alloy ladder-frame floor plus cross ribs and long bow and stern pieces to give the kind of prow you can’t get with an all-air, non-DS IK.

-The Neris websites don’t give side tube diametres or pressures until you unearth the pdf manual (left) which states 0.25 bar / 3.5 psi – the same as my Seawave and higher than normal in an IK.
-That sort of pressure may give the footpump, shown right something to think about.
-There’s no talk of PRVs either incorporated in the inflation valve or alongside them, so let’s assume there are none.
-That does mean you can run higher-than-rated pressures for additional stiffness.
-To be on the safe side (or eliminate worry), I added PRVs to my Seawave.
+The Neris websites don’t give side tube diametres or pressures until you unearth the pdf manual (left) which states 0.25 bar / 3.5 psi – the same as a Seawave or Rush and higher than an average IK.
+That sort of pressure may give the footpump, shown above something to think about.
+There’s no talk of PRVs either, so let’s assume there are none.

-Unfortunately, the development of high-pressure drop stitch (D/S) panels has made the idea of metal frames in IKs rather redundant.
-I would guess, once built into a boat hull, a 10psi D/S floor as on the Gumotex Thaya (left) is as dynamically rigid as a Neris alloy ladder + floorboard, while weighing much less and being immune to breakages, wear and corrosion.
+It’s all a lot of gear to carry and unfortunately, the development of high-pressure drop stitch (D/S) panels (left) has made the idea of metal frames and wasg boards in IKs redundant.
+I’d guess, once built into a boat hull, a 10psi D/S floor as on the Gumotex Thaya (left) is as dynamically rigid as a Neris alloy ladder + floorboard, while weighing much less and being immune to breakages, wear and corrosion.

-It’s true that a metal or wood element can support sharp prow forms which cut through the water better.
-They may well also eliminate the need for a grounding-prone skeg or a complex rudder system (although Neris offer rudders and even sails).
+It’s true that a metal or wood element can support sharp prow forms which cut through the water (or ice floes) better.
+They may well also eliminate the need for a grounding-prone skeg (although Neris offer rudders and even sails).
 One downside of flat IK floors (D/S or otherwise) is they track less well, but the well-defined Smart prows see to that.
-You also wonder how the wider non-Pro models will perform in a side swell or waves – more like a raft than a boat, but much like all IKs.

-Some Advanced Elements IKs use similar prow frames, but I’m told are even less rigid unless you insert the optional D/S floor panel and the optional backbone ‘keel bar’ which always sounded like a poor original design to me.
+Some Advanced Elements IKs use similar prow frames, but I’m told are even less rigid unless you insert the optional D/S floor panel and the optional backbone ‘keel bar’ which always sounded to me like ways to get round a poor original design.

 The Neris Smart‘s chunky, alloy ladder with oval-profiled tubes for the floor which supports subframes for the protruding prow/stern pieces as well as the splash-decks and cross ribs for the side tubes.

-Note the way the side tubes are supported in sleeves by the cross ribs (right) so that should one tube go flat, it will still be propped up by the ribs and probably keep the boat from swamping.
+Note the way the side tubes are supported in sleeves by the cross ribs (left) so that should one tube go flat, it will still be propped up by the ribs and probably keep the boat from swamping.
 Good thinking, as buoyancy will be a little reduced without an air floor.
-Single or double detachable decks are an option, too, as above left.
+Single or double detachable decks are an option too.

 A non-inflated floor ought to mean you sit a bit lower in the boat.
-That aids stability and thigh straps appear to be included, but it’s a real shame to see the width of the 4.85-m Smart 2 at no less than 95cm.
+That aids stability and thigh straps appear to be included, but it’s a real shame to see the width of the 4.85-m Smart 2 (above) at no less than 95cm.
 Of course, rigidity and prow forms contribute to speed and efficiency too, as does a backwind and a second paddler, and width creates stability which is important to recreational users with young families.
 My Java was on the tippy limit for me, but the Smart-2 seems too far in the other extreme, like many US-branded IKs.
-The UK price for the Smart-2 is £1100.

 In 2018 the slimmer Smart Pro models were introduced.
 There’s a single ‘S‘ model (left) at 4.77m x 81cm with nearly the same LWI as a Seawave but at 21 kilos, is over 20% heavier.
 The Smart 2 Pro is a very long double at 5.35m and 86cm wide at 26kg.
 See the video below.
 The blurb says they’re a faster version of the SMART-2 with a pointed bow, smaller diameter side tubes, narrower beam and longer bow / stern decks.

-I get the impression Neris Smart IKs appeal more to folding kayak enthusiasts fed up with complex and protracted assemblies and also wanting a firm based for a sail, rather than IK enthusiasts looking for added rigidity.
-This is easily found in many lighter high-pressure or D/S IKs.
+I get the impression Neris Smart IKs appeal more to folding kayak enthusiasts fed up with protracted assemblies but still wanting a big long boat with a firm floor to run a sail. otherwise, these days IK enthusiasts will easily find rigidity in many lighter, high-pressure or D/S IKs.